Google CEO Says He Leads 'Without Political Bias' In Congressional Testimony

 "Even as we expand into new markets we never forget our American roots.
 It's no coincidence that a company dedicated to the free flow of information was founded right here in the US," Pichai wrote in prepared testimony.
 "As an American company, we cherish the values and freedoms that have allowed us to grow and serve so many users."

-Earlier this year, Google's parent company, Alphabet, had decided not to send an executive to a big hearing with other tech companies about disinformation, so Tuesday's hearing before the House Judiciary Committee has been a long time coming.
+Earlier this year, Google's parent company, Alphabet, decided not to send an executive to a big hearing with other tech companies about disinformation, so Tuesday's hearing before the House Judiciary Committee has been a long time coming.
 Incensed by Google's absence at the time, lawmakers had left an empty seat marked with the company's name.

 A major thread that Pichai is likely to face Tuesday is the allegation by President Trump and some Republican lawmakers that Google and YouTube searches are politically biased to sideline conservative views.
 Google has long denied this, and Pichai does so indirectly in his prepared remarks:

 "I lead this company without political bias and work to ensure that our products continue to operate that way.
 To do otherwise would go against our core principles and our business interests.
-We are a company that provides platforms for diverse perspectives and opinions—and we have no shortage of them among our own employees."
+We are a company that provides platforms for diverse perspectives and opinions — and we have no shortage of them among our own employees."

-Last month, as NPR has reported, several Google employees went public with their opposition to the tech giant's plan — code-named Dragonfly — to build a search engine adjusted to China's censorship demands, blocking certain websites and search terms determined by the Chinese government.
+Last month, as NPR has reported, several Google employees went public with their opposition to the tech giant's plan — code-named Dragonfly — to build a search engine adjusted to China's censorship demands, blocking certain websites and search terms as determined by the Chinese government.

-This would have marked a return of a censored version of Google to China, which the company exited in 2010 after after tensions with Beijing and a backlash in the United States.
-Google has said the censored search product — first revealed by the website The Intercept in August -- was not planned for imminent release.
+This would have marked a return of a censored version of Google to China, which the company exited in 2010 after tensions with Beijing and a backlash in the United States.
+Google has said the censored search product, first revealed by the website The Intercept in August, was not planned for imminent release.

 Google has also recently decided not to renew its so-called Project Maven contract with the Pentagon, following protests from employees concerned that their artificial intelligence could be used for drone strikes.